Hermit Crab Care Facts and Myths

 Unfortunately, these critters are one of the most misunderstood animals in the pet trade and are often incorrectly described as easy, cheap, or "throwaway" pets.
-In reality, however, hermit crabs require just as much effort as other pets to care for, and when done so properly, they can live for over 20 years!
+In reality, hermit crabs require just as much effort as other pets, and if cared for properly, they can live for over 20 years!

 Myths and improper husbandry advice abound, but have no fear: this guide will help you sift through all the false information.

-Myth: Any Cage Will Do (Including Wire Cages)
+Myth: You Can Put a Hermit Crab in Any Type of Cage (Including Wire Cages)

 Hermit crabs are one of the few terrestrial animals who use gills to breathe.
 Because of this unique anatomical feature, they require an incredibly humid environment to survive.
 Wire cages simply do not work, and the only enclosure suitable for these animals is an aquarium.
 Covering the tank with a solid plexiglass lid is the best option, or a screen top can be sealed with plastic wrap.